 Years later, Maya learns that self-love, kindness, a strong spirit, and the ideas of remarkable authors will set her free from any imprisonment.

-What’s in it for you: An incredible journey that will touch the hearts and minds of many readers.
+What’s in it for you: An autobiography book about an incredible journey that will touch the hearts and minds of many readers.

 In Night, Elie Wiesel narrates how he survived in the gruesome Nazi Death Camps as a teenager.

 Deeply poignant and candid, Wiesel’s account lays bare humankind’s capacity for inhumanity toward each other.